Worried about a Young Driver? Here are some facts and information on younger drivers

 There are two problems.
 Inexperience and deliberate bad driving which is aimed at either "impressing" friends or gaining a thrill through risk taking.

-Inexperience is probably the less serious threat to a young driver, especially if they accept they are still learning.
+Inexperience is probably the less serious threat to a young driver in Ireland, especially if they accept they are still learning.
 The rate of accidents for young drivers, particularly males increases significantly during the early hours of the morning.
 However it is much lower in the earlier evening which suggests behavior rather than experience driving in the dark is the problem.

 The show-off and the risk-taker